The Programme / Social equality

 • Support community programs to combat social isolation, including recreational and sporting activities for seniors.

-• Facilitate independent living by supporting meal deliveries and help with household chores, as well as nursing and home care.
+• Facilitate independent living of the elderly by supporting meal deliveries and help with household chores, as well as nursing and home care.

 LGBTIQ+ and self determination